Doctor of Philosophy in Economics

 When will I be notified of an admission decision?

 Application review begins immediately following the deadline and the first-round of GTA offers are typically sent in late February.
 Additional offers are sent through mid-April.
-Please aim to have all materials submitted by the deadline (this includes letters of recommendation).
+Please aim to have all materials submitted & received by KU by the deadline.

 Are application fee waivers available?